olcf/hands-on-with-summit/challenges/MPI_Basics/README.md

 # MPI Functions and Helloworld

-MPI consists of hundreds of functions but most users will only use a handful of them.
+MPI consists of hundreds of functions, but most users will only use a handful of them.
 We'll start by looking at the functions needed for an MPI Helloworld program.

 Below is an outline for the program and its MPI functions.
 For this challenge, review the outline and then try to use it to find the missing MPI function in your copy of mpi_hello.c